-The spacious living room contains large sofas, a large screen tv, Bluetooth music system and a cosy wood burner.
+The spacious living room contains large sofas, with room for everyone, a large screen tv, Bluetooth music system and a large wood burning stove.

 The bedrooms, all have comfortable divan beds.
 Some king size, some zip and link which can be double or single to meet your needs.There are also shutters or black out curtains on the windows that face east.

-There are six bathrooms, two of which are en-suite.
+There are six bathrooms, across both properties, three are en-suite.

 We have wood burning stoves.

 There is a large private salt water pool, enclosed by a security fence, with a number of sunbeds and pool inflatables.
 The pool is a great attraction and tends to entertain children without difficulty.
 In the adjacent barn there are a selection of bikes and a barbecue for guests to use.
 Garden furniture is in place to allow you to enjoy the peace and beauty of the surroundings any time of year.

 There is a table tennis table in the barn as well as ball games, badminton, etc